About Bridge Town

 speaks your language

-Bridge Town replaces proprietary tools like Anaplan and Pigment with an AI-native, code-first approach.
-FP&A analysts describe business logic in plain English — we handle the Python, the version control, and the collaboration.
+Bridge Town replaces proprietary tools like Anaplan and Pigment with a bring-your-own-agent, code-first approach.
+FP&A analysts describe business logic in plain English — their agent handles the Python through Bridge Town MCP tools, while Bridge Town manages version control and collaboration.

 A platform where financial models are code — readable, testable, and version-controlled.

 Describe your budget, forecast, or variance analysis in natural language.
-Bridge Town writes the Python, connects the data, and runs the model.
+Your agent writes the Python through Bridge Town MCP tools; Bridge Town connects the data, runs the model, and versions the result.

 Version control built-in